Edgenesis/shifu/docs/design/shifu-framework/telemetry-service.md

 ## Design goals and non-goals

 ### Design goals
-`TelemetryService` should be able to read telemetry from devices and push to dedicated endpoints(e.g, HTTP, MQTT, MySQL)
+`TelemetryService` should be able to read telemetry from devices and push to dedicated endpoints(e.g, HTTP, MQTT, MySQL, MinIO)

 ### Design non-goals

 #### 100% Compatibility

-A `TelemetryService` object should be able to describe most existing service endpoints such as `MySQL`, `HTTP` servers, `MQTT` endpoints and etc. But it should not be able to describe and compatible with 100% of the existing service endpoints.
+A `TelemetryService` object should be able to describe most existing service endpoints such as `MySQL`, `HTTP` servers, `MQTT` endpoints, `MinIO` etc. But it should not be able to describe and compatible with 100% of the existing service endpoints.

 ## Architecture